Bolzano Trentino Alto Adige, Italy Travel Guide

 Hotel bookings or invitation letter.

-Proof of your departure from the Schengen Area.
+Proof of your exiting the schengen Zone.

-Costs for navigating and staying in Bolzano.
+Fees for moving around and staying in Bolzano.

 Approximate daily expenses for various travel styles.